library(tidyverse)

 Visualize data

-One approach to visualizing data for a logistic regression is to plot the logits, since these effectively serve as the dependendent variables.
-In the first plot, we notice an “elbow” or knot at week 1 that shows a steeper rate of change when compared to time > week 1.
-In the text, Hedeker & Gibbons mention that one approach to address this situation would be to employ polynomial trends in the model.
-However, they choose to model time expressed as the square root of week, shown in the 2nd plot.
+One approach to visualizing data for a logistic regression is to plot the logits, since these effectively serve as the dependendent variables in a regression model.
+In the first plot, we notice an “elbow” or knot at week 1 that shows a steeper rate of change between week 0 and week 1 relative to the change between week 1 and week 6.
+In the text, Hedeker & Gibbons mention that one approach to address this situation would be to fit a model with polynomial trends.
+However, they chose to model time expressed as the square root of week instead.
 Using the square root of week produces a much more linear relationship and is more parsimonious than adding multiple polynomial terms.
-The drawback lies in the interpretation of the time variable.
+The drawback lies in the interpretation of the time variable since it is now in squared root units.

 # Figure 9.6